usdot-fhwa-stol/v2x-ros-driver/scripts/README.md

 # Overview
-This [parse_messages.py](parse_messages.py) script is used to receive, decode, and forward SAE J2735 V2X Messages as a JSON string to a remote server.
+This [v2x_decoder_forwarder.py](v2x_decoder_forwarder.py) script is used to receive, decode, and forward SAE J2735 V2X Messages as a JSON string to a remote server.
-Accepted inputs are UPER-encoded using the SAE J2735 2024-09 ASN.1.
-Current outputs are decoded BSM and SDSM JSON strings, but the script may be extended to add more V2X message types.
+Accepted inputs are UPER-encoded using the SAE J2735 2024-09 ASN.1 and are received via a UDP server.
+Current outputs are decoded BSM and SDSM JSON strings and are forwarded to a user-defined UDP server.
+The script may be extended to add other V2X message types.

 ## Requirements
 * pycrate>=0.7.11